 The goal of this pilot project program is to foster novel ideas, develop or incorporate new technologies, and encourage collaborations with the CMCRs.
-PIs of pilots funded through this program in 2015-2016 are not eligible to apply.
+PIs of pilots funded through this program in 2015 or later are not eligible to apply, but may be included as co-investigators.

 Below is a link to each of the four CMCR Centers' websites for more detailed information on each center involved.Duke University CMCR